Health Canada’s Forward Regulatory Plan: 2024-2026

 Regulatory cooperation efforts (domestic and international):

-Phase 1 amendments related to the Food and Drug Regulations will better align Canada's regulations with those of the U.S., European Union, United Kingdom, Australia and Switzerland.
+Phase 1 amendments related to the Food and Drug Regulations better align Canada's regulations with those of the U.S., European Union, United Kingdom, Australia and Switzerland.

-The amendments for drug recalls will support Canada's international responsibilities by clarifying the reporting obligations for industry, specifically the timelines for complying with the regulations.
+The amendments for drug recalls support Canada's international responsibilities by clarifying the reporting obligations for industry, specifically the timelines for complying with the regulations.

 The collaborative work between Canada and our international partners through MRAs is a key driver for these amendments.
-Modernizing the table of designated regulatory authorities will support clear and accurate regulations for DEL holders.
+Modernizing the table of designated regulatory authorities support clear and accurate regulations for DEL holders.

 Potential impacts:

-Phase 1 amendments will strengthen our oversight over drug recalls and contribute to the safety and quality of Canada's drug supply.
-Clearly outlining the jurisdictions for which Canada has an MRA and providing conditional exemptions around finished product testing will help industry provide expanded access to certain drugs.
+Phase 1 amendments strengthen our oversight over drug recalls and contribute to the safety and quality of Canada's drug supply.
+Clearly outlining the jurisdictions for which Canada has an MRA and providing conditional exemptions around finished product testing help industry provide expanded access to certain drugs.

-Phase 2 amendments would reduce administrative burden on industry stakeholders and set out a more streamlined, risk-based approach to the issuance, refusal, and suspension of establishment licences.
+Phase 2 amendments would reduce administrative burden on industry stakeholders and set out a more streamlined, risk-based approach to the issuance, refusal and suspension of establishment licences.

 Consultations: